 Monthly Market Outlook February 2018/March 2018Monthly Market Outlook Article

-most noticeable in the US where the big tech stocks have led the bounce back, with the Nasdaq Composite index making an all-time high in the past week.
+After the global selloff at the end of January, equity markets have recovered fairly well.
+This has been most noticeable in the US where the big tech stocks have led the bounce back, with the Nasdaq Composite index making an all time high in the past week.
 Market volatility was largely absent last year and whilst we remain positive on the prospects for global equity markets, we expect to see more periods of heightened volatility in the year to come.

 In the US, it has been a characteristically controversial few weeks for President Trump.
 At the start of March, he finally followed through on his protectionist rhetoric and announced a 25% tariff on steel and a 10% tariff on aluminium.
 Reaction around the world has been predictably averse and many fear the beginning of a global trade war, which is in nobody's best interest.
 China may take retaliatory action on US agricultural products but has done nothing so far.
 As a big buyer of US debt, and at a time when US treasury issuance is growing, it may well prove unwise for the US to antagonise one of the biggest holders.
 Following disputes on the tariff imposition and other policies, Gary Cohn resigned as head of the National Economic Council and Trump fired Secretary of State, Rex Tillerson.
 To top things off, voters in Pennsylvania elected a Democrat over a Republican candidate in a district that Trump had won comfortably in the 2016 election.
 This vote was seen by many as a referendum on Trump's presidency and may suggest that the President's popularity amongst his supporters is waning.
 However, beyond the current White House disarray, the US economy appears robust.
 Economic survey data is consistent with annual GDP growth of around 4%, corporate earnings are solid and the labour market continues to strengthen.
 Fiscal spending and tax cuts are adding to the momentum.
 The only amber light preventing accelerated policy tightening continues to be meagre wage growth.
 Against this backdrop, new Federal Reserve ("Fed") Chair Jerome Powell has hinted at the possibility of four interest rate hikes in 2018 as opposed to the previously indicated three.
 A March hike by the central bank is fully priced into markets.